Yamaha DX21: Sounds and effects

-The 128 ROM preset voices can be grouped into 16 categories: piano; electric piano; organ; strings; brass; plucked strings; comping (accompanying instruments); percussion 1; percussion 2; lead synth; other keyboards; wind reeds; bass; and three sound effect categories, which include sounds such as "racing car", "helicopter", "whistling", and basic sounds such as "LFO noise".
+The 128 ROM preset synthesized sounds or "voices" are grouped into 16 categories: piano sounds; electric piano sounds; pipe organ sounds; string sounds (violin, cello, etc.); brass instruments; plucked strings; comping (accompanying instruments); percussion 1; percussion 2; lead synth; other keyboards; wind reeds; bass; and three sound effect categories, which include sounds such as "racing car", "helicopter", "whistling", and basic sounds such as "LFO noise".
 Users can save their own newly-created synth tones to an external cassette recorder.
 It has an onboard chorus effect.
 The low frequency oscillator (LFO) has modulators for amplitude and pitch, using saw, square, triangle wave shapes.
 There are four envelopes.

 DX100

 The DX100 was also released in 1985.
 It uses similar electronics to provide a keyboard with 49 minikeys that is smaller and easier to carry.
 The DX100 is a 4-operator FM synthesizer that is monotimbral.
 It has no filters or effects.
 It has 192 preset voices and 24 user-programmable voices.
 It has MIDI capabilities and MIDI in/out and thru jacks.
 It has a single mono output, a single footswitch jack for a sustain pedal or portamento pedal and a BC1 breath controller jack.